bbkingisking/krdict-rs/README.md

 ### `view`

 Look up the full dictionary entry for a word, or a specific entry by its target code.
-The default method, `word-info`, needs the word's homograph number (`sup_no`) glued directly onto the query -- e.g. `사과1` for the first "사과" entry -- since that's what disambiguates entries that share spelling; `search` results include `sup_no` for each item so you know which number to use. `target-code` takes the numeric `target_code` from a `search` or `view` result instead:
+The default method, `word-info`, needs the word's homograph number (`sup_no`) glued directly onto the query, e.g. `사과1` for the first "사과" entry -- since that's what disambiguates entries that share spelling; `search` results include `sup_no` for each item so you know which number to use. `target-code` takes the numeric `target_code` from a `search` or `view` result instead:

 ```sh
 krdict view --query 사과1